-We offer vehicle finance services for some of our customers' purchases of natural gas vehicles or the conversion of their existing gasoline or diesel powered vehicles to operate on natural gas.
+We offer vehicle finance services for some of our customers' purchases of natural gas vehicles.
 We loan to certain qualifying customers a portion of, and on occasion up to 100% of, the purchase price of their natural gas vehicles.
-We may also lease vehicles in the future.
+We may also lease natural gas vehicles to certain of our customers in the future.
 Where appropriate, we apply for and receive state and federal incentives associated with natural gas vehicle purchases and pass these benefits through to our customers.
 We may also secure vehicles to place with customers or pay deposits with respect to such vehicles prior to receiving a firm order from our customers, which we may be required to purchase if our customer fails to purchase the vehicle as anticipated.
-Through June 30, 2013, we have not generated significant revenue from vehicle financing activities.
+To help accelerate the conversion of heavy-duty truck fleets to natural gas, in 2013, we entered a strategic alliance with GE's Transportation Finance business.
+Fleet operators are eligible for loans and leases, including fair market value leases, from GE to acquire trucks from OEMs.
+In exchange for committing to purchase natural gas fuel from our stations, we then help offset a portion of the monthly cost of the vehicles to make it consistent with the cost of a diesel truck.
+Our goal is to work with fleet operators to achieve a one to two-year payback on the incremental cost of natural gas heavy-duty trucks, and we consider our alliance with GE to be an important tool in achieving this goal.
+Through March 31, 2014, we have not generated significant income from vehicle financing activities.